English Indian Sabji (1 Serving (110g)) and Roti (1 Medium (7 Inches))

 Portion Control

-Eat a salad with leafy greens, tomatoes, and cucumbers before your main meal.
-This can help prepare your body for better blood sugar management.
+Eating a salad with leafy greens and vinaigrette before your main meal can help moderate blood sugar levels by providing additional fiber.

 Mindful Eating